selling property in san francisco

 • Alexander Lurie

-• May 25, 2026
+• May 20, 2026

-Pricing Based On Emotion Instead of Strategy
+Pricing to a Number Instead of a Strategy

-Choosing The Wrong Agent For The Wrong Reasons
+Choosing an Agent for the Wrong Reasons

 Underestimating Disclosure Requirements

-Going To Market Before The Home Is Ready
+Going to Market Before the Home Is Ready

 Conclusion

-Selling property in San Francisco rewards sellers who prepare carefully, price strategically, choose the right representation, and execute with attention to detail at every step.
-The mistakes outlined here are all avoidable, and the cost of avoiding them, in time, money, and stress, is far lower than the cost of making them.
-The market is strong, and sellers who approach it correctly consistently see exceptional results.
+Selling property in San Francisco at the top of the market requires preparation, strategic pricing, the right representation, and precise execution at every step.
+The mistakes outlined here are all avoidable and a fraction of the cost of making them.
+The market is strong.
+Sellers who approach it correctly see the highest and best results.

 Working With Us